ToshioCP/Gtk4-tutorial/src/sec6.src.md

 - application --- the application (usually GtkApplication)
 - files --- an array of GFiles. [array length=n\_files] [element-type GFile]
-- n\_files --- the length of files
+- n\_files --- the number of files
 - hint --- a hint provided by the calling instance (usually it can be ignored)
 - user\_data --- user data set when the signal handler was connected.